Friends of Mount Arab

 Tom Cullen Colin Tuggle, Summit Steward (part time)

-It’s been a privilege to serve as one of our summit stewards for the last few years.
-This past summer, I was able to go up only a few times due to other commitments and I really missed it.
-Rain or shine, we are blessed with an amazing resource at Mt.
-Arab.
+It’s been a privilege to serve as one of our summit stewards for more than a decade.
+Rain or shine, we are blessed with an amazing resource at Mount Arab.
 We arguably have the most family-friendly Adirondack summit hike with ample parking and a well-maintained, moderate trail leading up to spectacular views.
 And our work that has been done to restore the tower and observer's cabin really shows.
-My family has owned property at Mt.
-Arab for more than 50 years, and I began hiking the trail up Mount Arab as a child.
+My family has owned property near Mount Arab for nearly 60 years, and I began hiking the trail as a child.
 Since the start of FOMA there have been dramatic improvements to the trail, tower, and cabin, plus a dramatic reduction in litter.
 When people see that something is well cared for, they tend to be more careful and respectful in turn.

 All that FOMA has done has been made possible by contributions from our supporters.
 From my viewpoint as the executive director of another area nonprofit, I have seen that organizations like FOMA cannot make it without the generosity of their supporters.
 This continuing support has enabled FOMA to accomplish some critically important work over the last few years: from repairs to the tower and summit cabin to a world-class summit outhouse!

-It's no wonder that many guide books list Mt.
-Arab prominently on their lists of suggested hikes in the Adirondacks.
+It's no wonder that many guide books list Mount Arab prominently on their lists of suggested hikes in the Adirondacks.
 We are stewards of a very special resource, a mountain that people of all ages and abilities can enjoy.
-And whether that hiker’s age is 3 or 83, hiking Mt.
-Arab plants the desire to hike more, and to invest more time and resources enjoying our region.
-Mt.
-Arab has become a priceless educational resource and economic catalyst for our region.
-When we contribute to FOMA, we are advancing the Adirondacks as a whole.
-I have no doubt that our work on Mt.
-Arab is well worth it, and I look forward to many years of helping to preserve this amazing resource.
+And whether that hiker’s age is 3 or 83, hiking our mountain plants the desire to hike more, and to invest more time and resources enjoying our region.
+Mount Arab has become a priceless educational resource and economic catalyst for our region.
+I have no doubt that our work there is well worth it, and I look forward to many years of helping to preserve this amazing resource.

 Tom Cullen Sheila Young, Summit Steward (part time)